mwermelinger/kattis-guide/README.md

 # A Guide to Kattis Problems

 [Kattis](https://open.kattis.com)
-is a competitive programming platform with a clean and modern interface.
+is a programming platform with a clean and modern interface.
+Problems on Kattis and similar platforms cover many algorithms and data structures, and they are good practice to pay attention to details, separate the wheat from the chaff in a problem description, and think of edge cases where the algorithm may fail.

-Users can register with their Azure, Facebook, Google or LinkedIn accounts, if they wish.
+Users can register on Kattis with their Azure, Facebook, Google or LinkedIn accounts, if they wish.
 Users can submit their solutions in about 20 different programming languages.
+Users solve problems at their leisure but may also participate in time-limited contests, each with a selection of Kattis problems.

 Kattis runs each submission against hidden tests.
 If all tests pass, the user gets the points associated to that problem.
-Each user's points contribute to the points of their country and school.
+Each user's points also contribute to the points of their country and school.
+Users, schools and countries are ranked by their points.
+Many users don't solve any problem after registering on Kattis.
+If you solve just a couple of easy problems you'll climb thousands of places in the rankings.
-The [help page](https://open.kattis.com/help) has more details on how to submit, the possible error messages, and the scoring system.
+The [help page](https://open.kattis.com/help) has more details on how to submit, the possible outcomes, and the scoring system.
-Users solve problems at their leisure but may also participate in time-limited contests, each with a selection of Kattis problems.

-Problems on Kattis and similar platforms cover many algorithms and data structures, and they are good practice to pay attention to details, separate the wheat from the chaff in a problem description, and think of edge cases where the algorithm may fail.

 Kattis has over 2500 problems from many
 [competitions and training sessions](https://open.kattis.com/problem-sources),